ayatsko/ayatsko.github.io/pages/outreach.md

 ## Connecting with Cornell undergraduates on a climate change minor panel.

 At the end of April, I had an opportunity to speak to Cornell undergraduates about my experiences with the climate change minor from my time as a student, as well as how the minor lead into a climate change-focused career.
+It was great to speak as a recent alumni and offer advice from the academic / PhD track perspective to students interested in the intersection of climate change and earth systems reasearch.